oneatxred/playground/dup/readme.md

-For some reason if we comment first puts() printf() will be printed to stdout.
+For some reason if we comment first puts(), printf() will be printed to stdout.
 To fix this we need to set stdout line buffered or no buffered with setvbuf() before